qimcis/FastVideo/README.md

 }

 @article{zhang2025vsa,
-  title={VSA: Faster Video Diffusion with Trainable Sparse Attention}, author={Zhang, Peiyuan and Huang, Haofeng and Chen, Yongqi and Lin, Will and Liu, Zhengzhong and Stoica, Ion and Xing, Eric and Zhang, Hao}, journal={arXiv preprint arXiv:2505.13389}, year={2025}
+  title={Vsa: Faster video diffusion with trainable sparse attention}, author={Zhang, Peiyuan and Chen, Yongqi and Huang, Haofeng and Lin, Will and Liu, Zhengzhong and Stoica, Ion and Xing, Eric and Zhang, Hao}, journal={arXiv preprint arXiv:2505.13389}, year={2025}
 }